sjmitche9/data_quality_assurance_process/tutorial.md

 Once the database was set up, Jane began populating it with data.
 She exported her Excel sheet to CSV format and imported the data into the `Film` table.

-She loaded the information of the forms into the `Customers` table and her `Rentals` table is ready for any new actions!
+She loaded the information of the forms into the `Customers` table and her `Rentals` table is ready for any new data!

 Jane's database is ready for real-time use and analysis.